The Hague

-With a population of over half a million, it is the third-largest city in the Netherlands, after Amsterdam and Rotterdam.
-The Hague is the core municipality of the Greater The Hague urban area, which comprises the city itself and its suburban municipalities, containing over 800,000 people, making it the third-largest urban area in the Netherlands, again after the urban areas of Amsterdam and Rotterdam.
-The Rotterdam–The Hague metropolitan area, with a population of approximately 2.6 million, is one of the largest metropolitan areas in Europe and the most populous in the country; the area holds the Rotterdam The Hague Airport.
-Situated on the west coast of the Netherlands, The Hague lies at the southwest corner of the larger Randstad conurbation, one of the largest conurbations in Europe.
+The Hague is the core municipality of the Greater The Hague urban area containing over 800,000 residents, and is also part of the Rotterdam–The Hague metropolitan area, which, with a population of approximately 2.6 million, is the largest metropolitan area of the Netherlands.
+The city is also part of the Randstad region, one of the largest conurbations in Europe.

-The Hague is the seat of the Cabinet, the States General, the Supreme Court and the Council of State of the Netherlands, but the city is not the constitutional capital, which is Amsterdam.
-King Willem-Alexander lives in the Huis ten Bosch and works at the Noordeinde Palace in The Hague, together with Queen Máxima.
+The Hague is the seat of the Cabinet, the States General, the Supreme Court, and the Council of State of the Netherlands.
+King Willem-Alexander officially lives in the Huis ten Bosch and works at the Noordeinde Palace together with Queen Máxima.
 Most foreign embassies in the Netherlands are in the city.
 The Hague is also home to the headquarters of many Dutch companies, with Shell plc having major offices in the city as well.
-The Royal Library of the Netherlands is located there as well.
+The Royal Library of the Netherlands is also located there.
+The Hague's coastal area includes the popular seaside resort Scheveningen.

-The Hague is known as the home of international law and arbitration.
-The International Court of Justice, the main judicial arm of the United Nations, is in the city, as are the International Criminal Court, the Permanent Court of Arbitration, the Organisation for the Prohibition of Chemical Weapons, Europol, and approximately 200 other international governmental organizations.
+The Hague is known as the global hub of international law and arbitration.
+The International Court of Justice, the main judicial arm of the United Nations, is based in the city, as are the International Criminal Court, the Permanent Court of Arbitration, the Organisation for the Prohibition of Chemical Weapons, Europol, and approximately 200 other international governmental organizations.
+The name "The Hague" is commonly used metonymically to refer to either of the international courts that reside in the city.
+The city has hosted several major international conferences, including the 2014 Nuclear Security Summit and the 2025 NATO Summit.

 Etymology

+The name Den Haag (anglicised as The Hague and gallicised as La Haye) derives from the Middle Dutch word hag(h)e, meaning "hedge", "enclosure", or "hunting ground".
+It first appeared in 1242.
+The fuller form 's-Gravenhage, meaning "the count's enclosure", first appeared in 1347.
+The count in question was the Count of Holland (as is the case with nearby 's-Gravenzande).

-The Hague was first mentioned as Die Haghe in 1242.
-In the 15th century, the name des Graven hage came into use, literally "The Count's Wood", with connotations like "The Count's Hedge, Private Enclosure or Hunting Grounds".
-The spelling "'s-Gravenhage" was officially used for the city from the 17th century onward.
-Today, this name is only used in some official documents like birth and marriage certificates.
-The city itself uses "Den Haag" in all its communications.
-The post office specifies that letters must be addressed to "'s-Gravenhage", but a letter to "Den Haag" will be delivered just as well.
-The railway stations are named "Den Haag".
-Signposts mention "Den Haag".
+In deference to common usage, the municipal government adopted the shorter name in 1990, reserving the long-form name for official documents.
+The post office specifies that letters should be addressed to 's-Gravenhage, but a letter to Den Haag will be delivered just as well.
+The railway stations use the name Den Haag, as do signposts.

 History

 Ancient history

 The area was part of the Roman province of Germania Inferior and was close to the border of the empire, the Upper Germanic-Rhaetian Limes.
 In 1997, four Roman milestones were discovered at Wateringse Veld.
 The originals are in the "Museon" museum.
-The milestones indicate the distance from the nearest Roman city, Forum Hadriani (modern Voorburg), and can be dated to the reign of the emperors Antoninus Pius (138-161; the column is dated 151), Caracalla (211–217), Gordian III (238–244), and Decius (249–251).
+The milestones indicate the distance from the nearest Roman city, Forum Hadriani (modern Voorburg), and can be dated to the reign of the emperors Antoninus Pius (138–161; the column is dated 151), Caracalla (211–217), Gordian III (238–244), and Decius (249–251).